Lupino/docker-server/README.md

-This repo provide a easy way for create container use the custem images base docker, every container has less two export ports. if use for the private cloud or other.
+This repo provide a easy way for create container use the custem images base docker, every container has less two export ports. it use for the private cloud or other.

 Usage:
 ------